brandonscholet/HashKitty/README.md

 ## Modes

-HashcatHerder attempts to use `mode 1000 (NTLM)` cracking by default, but it can also attempt to guess the mode by using the flag `-a`
+HashKitty attempts to use `mode 1000 (NTLM)` cracking by default, but it can also attempt to guess the mode by using the flag `-a`

 To specify a mode use `-m <mode>`